TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 The first pattern in our example fits the Action "*display a list of all offers*".
-One Action Method usually will be enough for implementing This. we choose :methodname:`indexAction` as name of the Method::
+One Action Method usually will be enough for implementing This. we choose :method:`indexAction` as name of the Method::

 	public function indexAction() {